snovakovic/vtpw/README.md

 ## Features

-Main feature of this plugin is to enable quick seamless toggling between `.vue` single file component and "shadow" `.vtpw.ts` file without losing any context.
+Main feature of this plugin is to enable quick seamless toggling between `.vue` single file components and "shadow" `.vtpw.ts` files without losing any context.
 All the change done in shadow `.vtpw.ts` file will be synced back to original `.vue` file on save.

 The reason to toggle from `.vue` to `.vtpw.ts` is to get the same VS Code editor experiance as when working with any other TS file.
 No more performance issues, lagging or incomplete autocomple that occure in `.vue` single files components due to vetur.
-Check the gif's below to see comparison of typing same code in `.vue` and `vtpw.ts`
+Check the gif's below to see comparison of typing same code in `.vue` and `.vtpw.ts` file

 ## Usage